TOAST-DOCS/E-mail/en/dkim-record.md

 - The DKIM record for the email sender domain is toast.\_domainkey.example.net .
 - Receiving server authenticates email by lookup DKIM record at toast.\_domainkey.example.net .

+<a id="how-to-register-authenticate-and-activate-dkim-records"></a>
-### How to register, authenticate and activate DKIM records
+### How to register, authenticate and activate DKIM records { #how-to-register-authenticate-and-activate-dkim-records }

+<a id="how-to-register-authenticate-and-activate-dkim-records-mail-domain-registration-and-authentication"></a>
 #### 1. Mail Domain Registration and Authentication

 - DKIM authentication is enabled on web console when the mail domain is registered and authenticated.